SymfonyCasts/symfony6/sfcasts/ep3-doctrine/sluggable.md

-# Sluggable
+# Clean URLs with Sluggable

-Using a database ID in your URL is kind of lame.
-You typically see *slugs* instead.
-These are URL-safe versions of the name of the item.
-In this case, that's the name of our mix.
-To support this, all our `VinylMix` entity needs is a slug property that holds that URL-safe string.
-Then, it's super easy to query for it.
-The only trick is that something needs to look at the mix's title and set that slug property whenever a mix is saved.
-That's the job of the `sluggable` behavior.
+Using a database ID in your URL is... kind of lame.
+Instead, it's more common to use *slugs*.
+A slug is a URL-save version of the name or title of an item.
+In this case, it will be the name of our mix.

+To make this possible, we only need to do one thing: give our `VinylMix` class a `slug` property that *holds* this URL-safe string.
+Then, it'll be super easy to query for it.
+The only trick is that... something needs to *look* at the mix's title and *set* that `slug` property whenever a mix is saved.
+And, ideally that could happen automatically.
+Whelp, *that* is the job of the sluggable behavior from Doctrine Extensions.

+## Activating the Sluggable Listener

-Go back to `/config/packages/stof_document_extensions.yaml` and add `sluggable: true`.
-Once again, that enables a listener that will be looking at our entities, whenever they're saved, to see if the `sluggable` behavior is activated.
-Before we activate the `sluggable` behavior, the first thing we need to do is create a property called `slug`.
+Head back to `config/packages/stof_document_extensions.yaml` and add `sluggable: true`.
+Once again, this enables a listener that will be *looking* at our entities, whenever they save, to see if the sluggable behavior is activated on it.
+How do we do that?

+## Adding the Slug Property

-At your terminal, run:
+First, we need a `slug` property on our entity.
+To add it, at your terminal, run:

 ```terminal
 ./bin/console make:entity
 ```

-Let's update `VinylMix` to add a new `slug` field.
-This will be a string, and let's limit it to a hundred characters.
-Having a string in our URL that's 255 characters long *doesn't* really make sense.
+Update `VinylMix` to add a new `slug` field.
+This will be a string, and let's limit it to a 100 characters.
 We'll also make this *not* null, so it's required in the database.
 And that's it!
 Hit "enter" one more time to finish.

-That, not surprisingly, added a `slug` property here with `getSlug()` and `setSlug()` methods at the bottom.
+That, not surprisingly, added a `slug` property here `getSlug()` and `setSlug()` methods at the bottom.

-One thing that the `make:entity` command *doesn't* ask you is whether or not you want a property to be *unique* in the database.
+One thing the `make:entity` command *doesn't* ask you is whether or not you want a property to be *unique* in the database.
 In `slug`'s case, we *do* want it to be unique, so add `unique: true`.
-That will add a `unique` constraint in the database to make sure that we never get duplicates for this.
+That will add a `unique` constraint in the database to make sure that we never get duplicates.

-Okay, we have a new column, and we have a new field on the property.
-Now we need a migration to add that column to the database.
-Find your terminal and run:
+Before we think about any sluggable magic, generate a migration for the new property:

 ```terminal
 symfony console make:migration
 ```

-As usual, I'll open up that new migration file to make sure it looks okay.
-And... perfect!
-It adds the `slug`, and then it also adds the `UNIQUE INDEX` on `slug`.
+As usual, I'll open up that new file to make sure it looks okay.
+And... it does!
+It adds `slug` including a `UNIQUE INDEX` for `slug`.
 And when we run it with

 ```terminal
 symfony console doctrine:migrations:migrate
 ```

-it *explodes*... and for the *same* reason as last time: `Not null violation`.
-We're adding a new `slug` column to our table that is *not null*, which means that any existing records won't really work.
-So, as I said before, if your database was already in production, you would need to fix this.
-But since ours *isn't*, we're just going to reset the database like we did last time:
+it *explodes*... for the *same* reason as last time: `Not null violation`.
+We're adding a new `slug` column to our table that is *not null*... which means that any existing records won't work.
+As I said in the previous chapter, if your database is already on production, you would need to fix this.
+But since ours is *not*, we can cheat and reset the database like we did before:

 ```terminal
 symfony console doctrine:database:drop --force
 ```

-Then we'll recreate the database
+Then:

 ```terminal
 symfony console doctrine:database:create
 ```

-and finally re-run all of the migrations from the very beginning:
+Finally re-run all of the migrations from the very beginning:

 ```terminal
 symfony console doctrine:migrations:migrate
 ```

-And... `4 migrations executed`.
-Perfect!
+And... yes!
+4 migrations executed.

+## Adding the Sluggable Attribute

-At this point, we've activated the `sluggable` listener and added a `slug` column.
+At this point, we've activated the sluggable listener and added a `slug` column.
 But we're *still* missing a step.
+I'll prove it by going to `/mix/new` and...
+*error*:

-I'll prove it by going to `/mix/new` and... *error*: `[...] column "slug" of relation "vinyl_mix" violates not-null constraint`.
-So nothing is setting the `slug` property yet.
-To tell the `stof_doctrine_extensions` library that this is a `slug` property that should be set automatically, we need to add - *surprise* - an attribute.
+> [...] column "slug" of relation "vinyl_mix" violates not-null constraint.

+Yup!
+Nothing is *setting* the `slug` property yet.
+To tell the extensions library that this is a `slug` property that it should set automatically, we need to add - *surprise* - an attribute!
 It's called `#[Slug]`.
 Hit "tab" to autocomplete that, which will add the `use` statement that you need on top.
-Then, we need to say `fields`, which is set to an array, and inside, just say `title`.
-This basically says `use the "title" field to generate this slug`.
-And now... looks like it's working!
+Then, say `fields`, which is set to an array, and inside, just `title`.

+This says:

+> use the "title" field to generate this slug.

+And now... it looks like it's working!
 If we check the database...

 ```terminal
 symfony console doctrine:query:sql 'SELECT * FROM vinyl_mix'
 ```

-Awesome!
-The `slug` is down here and you can see the library is also smart enough to add a little `-1`, `-2`, `-3`, and so on to keep it unique.
+Woohoo!
+The `slug` is down here... and you can see the library is *also* smart enough to add a little `-1`, `-2`, `-3` to keep it unique.

+## Updating our Route to use {slug}

-Now that we have this `slug` column, over in `MixController.php`, we can change our `show` action to use `slug` here instead.
-And that's actually all we need to do here.
-Because we're calling this `slug`, it's now going to use the `slug` property on`VinylMix` to do the query.
+Now that we have this `slug` column, over in `MixController`, let's make our route trendier by using `{slug}`.

+What else do we need to change here?
+Nothing!
+Because the route wildcard is called `{slug}`, Doctrine will use this value to query from the `slug` property.
+Genius!

+## Updating Links to the Route

-The *other* important thing we need to do is make sure that we update our code any time we generate a URL to this route.
-For example, if I copy `app_mix_show` and search inside this file, we use it down here to redirect after we vote.
-So now, instead of passing the ID wildcard, we need to pass `slug` set to `$mix->getSlug()`.
-And if you search, there's one other part in our code that we need to update.
-It's `/templates/vinyl/browse.html.twig`.
+Though, we do need to make one more update to any links that we generate *to* this route.
+Watch: copy the route name - `app_mix_show` - and search inside this file.
+Yup!
+We use it down here to redirect after we vote.
+Now, instead of passing the `id` wildcard, pass `slug` set to `$mix->getSlug()`.

+And if you searched, there's one other place we generate a URL to this route:
+`templates/vinyl/browse.html.twig`.
 Right here, we need to change the link on the "Browse" page to `slug: mix.slug`.

-Okay, let's try it.
-Let me refresh a few times here.
-Then head back to the homepage... click "Browse Mixes", and... awesome!
-There's a list!
-If we click one of these items... beautiful!
-It used this log and it *queried* via this log.
-Life is good.
+Let's try it.
+Let me refresh a few times here... then head back to the homepage... click "Browse Mixes", and... there'a the list!
+If we click one of these mixes... beautiful!
+It used the slug and it *queried* via the slug.
+Life is good

-Right now, to get dummy data to play with, we've created this new action.
-But that's a pretty poor way to add dummy data.
-It's pretty manual and requires us to refresh the page a bunch of times.
-The data is also a little random and un-interesting.
+Ok, right now, to add dummy data so we can use the site, we've created this `new` action.
+But that's a pretty poor way to add dummy data: it's manual, requires refreshing the page and, though we have some randomness, it's pretty boring!

-Next, let's add a proper data fixture system to remedy this.
+So next, let's add a proper data fixture system to remedy this.